A guide on how to start running with your dog11 October 2023

 Here's a free printer-friendly schedule for a couch to 5k with dog plan.
 Or read up on the human-centred approach to couch to 5k on the NHS site.

 If you're an accomplished runner yourself and want to train your dog to run with you, then you need to be extra attuned to your pup's needs.
 Slow and steady wins the race, and that's especially true when you're training your dog to run with you.
-Just like you wouldn't go out and try to run a five-mile race on your first day, you shouldn't expect your pup to be able to keep up with you for long distances right away.
+Just like you wouldn't go out and try to run a five-mile race on your first day, you shouldn't expect your pooch to be able to keep up with you for long distances right away.

 Start by taking them on short runs, gradually increasing the distance as they build up their endurance.
-And don't forget to give them plenty of breaks - after all, even the best runners need to stop and smell the roses (or in this case, fire hydrants) every now and then.
+And don't forget to give them plenty of breaks - after all, even the best runners need to stop and smell the roses (or in this case, lamp posts) every now and then.
 With a little patience and persistence, you'll soon be running side by side with your furry friend.

 Choose the right time of day to run, taking into account the temperature and your dog's energy level